aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 ![Choose Dataset Screenshot](images/choose-dataset.png)

 The QuickSight Analysis was initially created with only the first dataset.
-To add the second, click the pencil icon next to Dataset in the upper left, and choose Add dataset from the dialog window that opened.
-Choose the second dataset and click Select.
-You will then be able to use either dataset for creating charts by choosing the dropdown under Dataset.
+To add the second, click the pencil icon next to *Dataset* in the upper left, and choose *Add dataset* from the dialog window that opened.
+Choose the second dataset and click *Select*.
+You will then be able to use either dataset for creating charts by choosing the dropdown under *Dataset*.

 ![Add Second Dataset Screenshot](images/add-second-dataset.png)